CumulusNetworks/docs/content/cumulus-linux-53/Quick-Start-Guide/_index.md

 Mon 21 Nov 2022 06:30:37 PM UTC
 ```

-If the date and time is incorrect, the switch does not synchronize with Puppet and returns errors after you restart `switchd`.
+If the date and time is incorrect, the switch does not synchronize with automation tools, such as Puppet, and returns errors after you restart `switchd`.

 To set the software clock according to the configured time zone, run the Linux `sudo date -s` command; for example: